terminalforlife/PerlProjects/README.md

   * previewer - Perl program to pretty-print Linux Mint package reviews.
   * redshifter - Quality-of-life Perl wrapper for redshift.
   * tudu - Configurable developer tool to overview projects' todos.
+  * ubuchk - Send your Ubuntu system to the doctor for a check-up.
   * wcdl - Extensive Perl downloader for Wallpaperscraft.

 _\* I define a 'program' as not just being some 'quick and dirty' script I knock out then forget about.
 To me, a 'program' is something I truely care about presenting to people; something I endeavor to be carefully-written and usually maintained, while being mindful of the user's experience.
 My definition of a program is flexible, but one thing stands out: I give a damn about you and your experience!_